plugintegal/android_mvvm_starter/README.md

 ## With retrofit
 Multiple ViewModelfactory.
-Also using retrofit to get data from API
+Also using retrofit to get data from API + UI State